Travel Ideas

 Photo author - danielclerc

-The Church of the Savior, built in the 16th century, and the Town Hall on Place des Foiries are also worth seeing.
+Also worth seeing are the Church of the Savior, built in the 16th century, and the Town Hall on Place des Foiries.

 9. Huelgoat

-A small, quiet lakeside town in the Armorique National Park: colorful houses, an old church, a mill, a sleepy atmosphere...
-Nothing unusual.
-If it were not for the mysterious forest located here, where granite blocks will constantly catch your eye.
-Some are sure that the stones were scattered here by a Celtic giant, others believe that this is the work of Gargantua.
+A small, quiet town on the shore of a lake in the Armorique Regional Natural Park: colorful houses, an old church, a mill, a drowsy atmosphere… Nothing unusual.
+If it weren’t for the mysterious forest nearby, where granite boulders constantly catch your eye.
+Some believe the stones were scattered by a Celtic giant; others claim it was the work of Gargantua.

 img

 The most famous boulder is called La Roche Tremblante.
-Despite its weight of 100 tons, even a child can make it swing, the main thing is to find the right place to apply force.
+Despite weighing 100 tons, even a child can make it rock — the key is finding the right point to apply force.

-How to get there: by car (about an hour).
+How to get there: by car (about 1 hour).

-• Fish stew with several types of fish
+• Fish stew made from several types of fish

 • Oysters

-• Pancakes crêpes (made of wheat flour) and galette (made of buckwheat flour) with different fillings
+• Crêpes (made from wheat flour) and galettes (made from buckwheat flour) with various fillings

 Oysters of Brittany